unimarkup/specification/Frontend_Reference.md

 ## Attribute block concatenation

-It is possible to concatenate attribute blocks.
-This allows to use different flags for attribute blocks.
+It is possible to concatenate attribute blocks, by starting another attribute block directly after closing one.
 Attributes are taken from the left most attribute block and are overwritten by attributes of following attribute blocks, if both attribute blocks are taken.

+**Note:** A new line between concatenated attribute blocks is not allowed, but none breaking spaces are.

 **Example:**